 - SLA Repair time - Time relative to On-site response time when repair must be finished (This event type is only available if On-site response time event is defined)

 It is not necessary to define all three types of events in a template, but you should have one template for each combination of SLA events.

 NOTE!
 These event templates must not be connected to order categories.
 Handyman will automatically add the events to the order when it is used by an SLA on a contract.

 Defining Event template for the SLA definition

-Now we can configure the global SLA definition to use the Event Template.
-In the Service Module configuration, we modify the SLA definition to point to the defined event template.
+Now we can configure the global SLA definition to use the event template.
+In the service module configuration, we change the SLA definition to point to the defined event template.

 Usage of SLA in contract

 Global SLA’s can be connected to specific contracts.
-More than one SLA can be defined in a contract with different Event templates.
-The default values of the SLA deadlines can be adjusted for the specific contract.
+More than one SLA can be defined in a contract with different event templates.
+The default values for the SLA deadlines can be adjusted for the specific contract.

-The system will automatically add the Events from the connected Event template to the order connected to the contract.
-This will apply to both Service orders and Repair orders.
+The system will automatically add the events from the associated event template to the order linked to the contract.
+This applies to both service orders and repair orders.
 If more than one SLA is defined in the contract, the SLA for the specific order must be selected.